Writing At Pakefield

 Oracy is a vital and fundamental part of Pakefield Primary’s curriculum and plays an enormous part in any child’s writing.
 For children to be able to write well, they must speak well.
 Children should be able to draw upon rich vocabulary to say what you want to say – this supports the ability to structure their thoughts, so that they can make sense to others.
 This is a crucial skill when writing.

-In order to do this, we use our Talk4Writing structure of learning but underpin this with additional oracy skills to support writing as well.
+In order to do this, we use our ‘Write Stuff’ structure of learning but underpin this with additional oracy skills to support writing as well.
 Children are encouraged to use talk partners to speak through their sentences and ideas prior to writing them down.
-This allows all children, of all abilities, to hear other’s ideas, making to idea of writing on paper a safer and more enjoyable experience for more reluctant writers.
-Word of the week is celebrated and used in all year groups, children are challenged to use these words within their writing, allowing a greater vocabulary and a curiosity of words to be taking place in the classroom and beyond.
+This allows all children, of all abilities, to hear other’s ideas, making the idea of writing on paper a safer and more enjoyable experience for more reluctant writers.
+Word of the week is celebrated and used in all year groups, children are challenged to use these words within their writing, allowing a greater vocabulary and a curiosity of words that can be used in the classroom and beyond.

 Spelling

 At Pakefield Primary School we really understand the importance of children being able to use spellings throughout the curriculum and not just achieve 10/10 in a spelling test.
-To support our children to learn their spellings and internalise them we use the following pattern of teaching each week:
+For this reason we have stopped using weekly spelling tests and have developed a more inclusive approach to the teaching of spelling.
+At Pakefield we follow ‘The Spelling Book’ scheme by Jane Considine.
+The spelling teaching from Year 2-6 runs in a 2 weekly cycle:

-All spellings that are sent home are from the DFE’s spelling lists which can be found at:
+The DFE’s spelling lists can be found at:

 Our School Feedback and Marking Policy also supports children to notice when they have made a spelling mistake and they then go through and purple polish their work using dictionaries, word cards or teacher support.

-If you have any questions relating to the teaching of reading or writing, please speak with your child’s class teacher or make an appoint with Mrs Nielson, Miss McCann, or Mrs Harper.
+If you have any questions relating to the teaching of reading or writing, please speak with your child’s class teacher or make an appointment with Mrs Nielson, Miss McCann, or Mrs Harper.